 How Do Eastern Religions Deal with Substance Abuse and Treatment?

-One of the major principles in successfully addressing substance abuse issues is to ensure that the treatment approach is personalized to suit the needs of the individual.
-This personalization of the treatment plan would include consideration of the individual’s cultural and spiritual beliefs.
+One of the major principles in successfully addressing substance use issues is to ensure that the treatment approach is personalized to suit the needs of the individual.1 This personalization of the treatment plan would include consideration of the individual’s cultural and spiritual beliefs.
 Treatment providers should endeavor to understand the effect of culture and religious beliefs on their clients’ ability to successfully participate in a recovery program.

 Major Principles of Eastern Religions